GaryHostt/ATPworkshop/READMe.md

 ## Introduction

 This lab will teach you how to make an integration with Oracle’s ATP database, using the Oracle Integration Cloud, OIC.
 The integration will allow a web page to query information in the ATP database and write new information to a table.
 [This video](http://media.licdn.com/embeds/media.html?src=https%3A%2F%2Fwww.youtube.com%2Fembed%2F-9nP2LaeOok%3Ffeature%3Doembed&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D-9nP2LaeOok&type=text%2Fhtml&schema=youtube) elaborates on what is in this workshop.
+This lab is authored by [Alex MacDonald](intro.alexmacdonald.solutions).

 ## Prequisites
 	1. OIC instance